Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 `;
 ```

 The `includeReviews` argument has a default value of `false`, because we don't want to cause additional server overhead unless we explicitly want to fetch authorize user's reviews.
-The principle of the `include` directive is quite simple: if the value of the `if` argument is `true`, include the fields, otherwise omit it.
+The principle of the `include` directive is quite simple: if the value of the `if` argument is `true`, include the field, otherwise omit it.

 ### Exercise 10.25.